mohamedyd/awesome_resources/README.md

 * [Data-Science-Educational-Resoruces, Youssef Hosni](https://github.com/youssefHosni/Data-Science-Educational-Resoruces): The repository covers all the data science theoretical and practical skills, e.g., data collection, data prepration, computer vision, MLOps, etc.

 * [Exploring the art of AI one concept at a time, Aman Chadha](https://aman.ai/): The website covers Distilled AI (courses), Research, Primers, coding, and recommendation lists.

+# Explainable AI

+## XAI Books

+* [A Guide for Making Black Box Models Explainable (Free ebook)](https://christophm.github.io/interpretable-ml-book/): he focus of the book is on model-agnostic methods for interpreting black box models such as feature importance and accumulated local effects, and explaining individual predictions with Shapley values and LIME.
+In addition, the book presents methods specific to deep neural networks.

 # MLOps